hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/632_iii_sharat_chakravarty.md

 argued conclusions about those questions.

-In the discussion with the Pundits Swamiji represented the side of the Siddhânta or conclusions to be established, while the Pundits represented that of the Purvapaksha or objections to be raised.
+In the discussion with the Pundits Swamiji represented the side of the Siddhānta or conclusions to be established, while the Pundits represented that of the Purvapaksha or objections to be raised.
 The disciple remembers that, while arguing, Swamiji wrongly used in one place the word Asti instead of Svasti, which made the Pundits laugh out.